Jovie Espenido: Personal life

 Espenido is married to Shiela Bandal.
 They have three daughters.
-He is a member of the Seventh-Day Adventist Church and a vegetarian.
+He is a member of the Seventh-day Adventist Church and a vegetarian.

 Controversies and criticism

 Bloody raid of ‘Martilyo Gang’

-The Department of Justice (DOJ) filed homicide raps against Espenido for a ‘Martilyo Gang’ raid that killed six people in Ozamis City.
+The Department of Justice (DOJ) filed homicide raps against Espenido for a ‘Martilyo Gang’ raid that killed six people in Ozamiz City.

 Inclusion in Duterte’s drug watchlist

 On February 12, 2020, DILG Secretary Eduardo Año announced that Espenido was among the 357 policemen on President Rodrigo Duterte's drug watchlist, also known as narco list.

 Killing of Mayor Rolando Espinosa

 On November 5, 2016, Rolando Espinosa, then mayor of Albuera, Leyte, was killed in a Baybay City Provincial Jail cell by policemen who claimed they were serving a search warrant.
 A month later, Espenido was removed from his post after he was named by Espinosa's son, Kerwin, as the conduit to Ronnie Dayan, the alleged bagman of Sen. Leila de Lima, whom the Duterte administration had detained on drug trafficking charges.